 A. Personal interview (20% of total points)

 A panel of judges will be interviewing the delegates for up to 15 minutes.
-Delegates with special needs (sign language) get more time.
+Delegates with special needs (sign language, etc.) get more time.
+For more information about this challenge, please check specific info about the interview further down.

 E. SoMe Challenge (10%)